xMervos/webshart/README.md

 - **True parallelism**: Read from multiple shards simultaneously
 - **Cloud-optimized**: Works efficiently with HTTP range requests
 - **Aspect bucketing**: Optionally include image geometry hints `width`, `height` and `aspect` for the ability to bucket by shape
+- **Custom DataLoader**: Includes state dict methods on the DataLoader so that you can resume training deterministically

 **Performance**: 10-20x faster for random access, 5-10x faster for batch reads compared to standard tar extraction.